bitmonk8/dosatsu-cpp/AstDump.md

 ]
 ```

+## Coding Standards

+This project uses automated code formatting and linting:

+**Formatting**: `clang-format` with configuration in `.clang-format` (based on LLVM style, 4-space indentation)
+**Linting**: `clang-tidy` with configuration in `.clang-tidy`
+**Build Integration**: `python build.py format` and `python build.py lint`

+All code examples in this document follow these standards.
+Implementers should run formatting/linting regularly during development.

-This design provides a solid foundation for implementing AST dump functionality while leveraging existing infrastructure and following established patterns from the Clang ecosystem.
+This design provides a solid foundation for implementing AST dump functionality while leveraging existing infrastructure, following established patterns from the Clang ecosystem, and using available reference implementations.